Mugabe holds lavish 91st birthday bash by Victoria Falls

-VICTORIA FALLS, Zimbabwe (Reuters) - Zimbabwe’s President Robert Mugabe celebrated his 91st birthday with a lavish party by the spectacular Victoria Falls on Saturday, prompting many Zimbabweans to question once again when he would leave office and who would succeed him.
+VICTORIA FALLS, Zimbabwe, Feb 28 (Reuters) - Zimbabwe’s President Robert Mugabe celebrated his 91st birthday with a lavish party by the spectacular Victoria Falls on Saturday, prompting many Zimbabweans to question once again when he would leave office and who would succeed him.

-Thousands of supporters sat in large white tents during the $1 million birthday celebration on a rolling golf course near the waterfalls, organized by his ZANU-PF party.
+Thousands of supporters were expected to attend the $1 million birthday celebration on a golf course near the waterfalls, organised by his ZANU-PF party.
 His party has said the money was raised from individual and company donations.

 Mugabe is a deeply divisive figure at home and abroad and is the only leader the southern African country has known since declaring independence from colonial power Britain in 1980.